 The probation officer in charge of the presentence investigation will interview the defendant and his or her close friends, relatives, and coworkers.
 They generally ask about elements of the defendant’s criminal charges, the defendant’s relationships with others and the local community, and any past criminal issues that have affected those interviewed.
 The probation officer will likely also interview the defendant’s victims if any.
 If the criminal offense in question involved the victimization of any other individuals, the probation officer will prepare victim impact statements based on their interviews with the victims.

 An individual awaiting sentencing should prepare for a presentence interview from a probation officer.
-The individual’s criminal defense attorney can help prepare for this interview and will also supply the probation officer with any and all information that could mitigate the judge’s ruling against the defendant For example, if the defendant faces drug-related charges and enrolled in a 12-step program or other rehab programs, the defense attorney may offer this to the probation officer in the hope that the judge will see it as proof of rehabilitation.
+The individual’s Riverside criminal defense lawyer can help prepare for this interview and will also supply the probation officer with any and all information that could mitigate the judge’s ruling against the defendant For example, if the defendant faces drug-related charges and enrolled in a 12-step program or other rehab programs, the defense attorney may offer this to the probation officer in the hope that the judge will see it as proof of rehabilitation.

 The probation officer will ask the defendant for his or her side of the story.
 The defendant should honestly recount his or her perspective of the events in question and answer all the probation officer’s other questions.
 The officer will likely ask about the defendant’s past criminal history, substance abuse and alcoholism, financial status, health issues, employment status, and the defendant’s motives or reasons for committing the criminal act in question.